yvelikova/axway-open-docs/content/en/docs/apigtw_install/post_overview.md

 ## Next steps

 Consult the [API Gateway Administrator Guide](/bundle/APIGateway_77_AdministratorGuide_allOS_en_HTML5/) for more information on administering, managing, and troubleshooting an API Gateway system.
-This guide contains many topics that you will find useful after installing API Gateway.
-For example:

-* Manage an API Gateway domain
-* Configure API Gateway for high availability
-* Backup and disaster recovery
-* Manage user access